Investigate the options and end

 Living Downstream

-This is me on my last
+This is me on my last day of chemotherapy, the day I won. |

 The author of this article recounts her diagnosis of bladder cancer and how she wondered why these kind of gene mutations could happen.
 Even though there are known carcinogens being released in to the environment and that some people are more exposed to these carcinogens than others, the risk factors are not translated to being an effective campaign to prevent diseases.
 The author discusses where these carcinogens come from, and that they are in the rivers, in the air, dump sites, ground water etc. She discusses how the world has blinders on to the effects the environmental toxins has in producing cancer, and that we are obsessed with heredity and genetics.
 She goes on to say that "two percent means that 10,940 people in the United States die each year from environmentally caused cancers"(p139) and continues with the fact that that is 3X the number of non smokers that die each year of lung cancer as a part of being exposed to secondhand smoke Why is it hard to tell whether-and how much-a chemical is carcinogenic in humans?I believe that it would be hard to tell because you cannot directly expose humans to carcinogens in a lab study.
 By the time the individuals realize they have cancer, they've been exposed to the carcinogens, daily, maybe weekly at an uncalculated rate and then we look back after our diagnosis we say hey, why did this happen? and make assumptions on how it was caused.
 Rarely can you prove how the cancer was caused.
 These assumptions are made by estimating how much and for how long you were exposed to the carcinogens but you can never know for sure.
 I have personal experience with this with my own diagnosis of Hodgkin's Lymphoma and this article really resonates with me.
 While it was highly likely that the uncontrolled burning of garbage and over exposure to chemicals during my summer job was the likely cause of my fast developing cancer, we can never know for sure.